 Categorical results sent in the result section and quantitative sent in a note (NTE) segment.
 Quantitative results should be sent in the OBX 5 segment and categorical results sent as the abnormal flag in OBX 8 (or categorical sent as an NTE).

-No utilization of parent/child linking of susceptibility labs to the organism(s), or parentchild relationships are used incorrectly.
-The parent/child linking of organism/susceptibility labs could be a problem,
+No utilization of parent/child linking of susceptibility labs to the organism(s), or parent/child relationships are used incorrectly.
+The parent/child linking of organism/susceptibility labs could be a problem, without the verification of paper laboratory results.

 Recommendation: Make sure facilities are submitting the correct linking values and the jurisdictions have the capabilities to utilize the parent/child result to link the susceptibility test to the organism.